 What’s in it for the consumer?

 “More green hydrogen means that the industry can make production processes more sustainable, meaning everyday products can be made with fewer CO2 emissions.
 Another example is mobility.
-Last year, the Shell retail station Den Ruygenhoek on the A4 motorway in the Netherlands was equipped with a hydrogen pump.
-The Westpoort retail station in Amsterdam is scheduled to follow later this year.
+In 2020, the Shell retail station Den Ruygenhoek on the A4 motorway in the Netherlands was equipped with a hydrogen pump.
+The Westpoort retail station in Amsterdam followed in 2021.
 A network of stations is thus slowly but surely being created, as a result of which more and more cars, buses and trucks can drive on green hydrogen.”

 De industrie gebruikt waterstof nu al op grote schaal als bouwsteen voor alledaagse producten.
 Als deze waterstof ‘groen’ geproduceerd wordt, worden de eindproducten dus ook duurzaam.

 Vliegen op duurzame, synthetische kerosine gemaakt van CO2, water en hernieuwbare energie.
 Kan dat?
 Ja, zo bewijzen Shell en KLM.

 Waterstof speelt een sleutelrol bij het slagen van de Nederlandse energietransitie.
 En dan bij voorkeur groene waterstof, gemaakt met stroom uit wind of zon en zonder uitstoot van CO2.